Last Updated on January 27, 2023 by Tabraiz

 The parasite is caused by the bacterium Strongyloides stercoralis, which is a skin-penetrating nematode.
 Chronic Strongyloides infection can lead to respiratory and intestinal problems.
 In severe cases, it can even lead to death.

 Understanding how Strongyloides spreads in humans is important in the prevention and treatment of human infections.
 However, the epidemiology of this disease is not well understood.
 This is because the seroprevalence of infection in humans is relatively low (around 3.8%) in temperate regions.
 Furthermore, the disease is asymptomatic in dogs, although there have been reports of canine infections in Italy and Europe.
 To understand how the disease spreads in humans, it is essential to know the transmission routes.
 Currently, only the transmammary route has been proven to transmit the disease in experimental studies.

 Transmission from human to human is rare, but it can occur.
 Symptoms often take several years before an infection becomes apparent.
 Chronic infections can cause symptoms on the skin and chest, including rash.
 In severe cases, the disease can cause a life-threatening condition called disseminated strongyloidiasis.
-Patients who have weakened immune systems, such as those undergoing chemotherapy or high-dose steroids, are especially susceptible to this disease.
+Patients who have weakened immune systems, such as those undergoing chemotherapy or high-dose, are especially susceptible to this disease.